 The daughter of a high school biology and chemistry teacher, Amanda was inspired by her father's passion for teaching.
 Like her dad, Amanda is a gifted instructor whose background includes teaching MFT and Social Work licensing exam preparation with Gerry Grossman Seminars, coaching for the Graduate Record Examination (GRE), and teaching Medical College Admission Test (MCAT) and Dental Admission Test (DAT) for Kaplan Test Prep.

 Beyond a successful business, Amanda has committed much of her life to public service.
 At Dartmouth, Amanda was awarded the prestigious Richard Lombard Public Service Fellowship which funded a full year of community service.
 Fluent in Spanish, she first went to Central America, where she worked in the Costa Rica Women's Prison and in a home for girls pregnant from incest.
 She spent the second half of the year in Washington DC, where she volunteered at Mary's Center and was eventually hired as a case manager in their teen pregnancy prevention and parenting programs.

-Originally pre-med, at age 24, Amanda chose to turn down medical school to start a non-profit called Ophelia's House that provided youth development activities, tutoring and pregnancy prevention to teen girls with an emphasis on girls aging out of foster care and teen moms.
+Originally pre-med, Amanda chose to turn down medical school to start a non-profit called Ophelia's House that provided youth development activities, tutoring and pregnancy prevention to teen girls with an emphasis on girls aging out of foster care and teen moms.
 Amanda individually tutored seven teen moms to success in passing their GED exams.
 During that time Amanda also became a foster mom to a 13 year-old from El Salvador who lived with her for six months.